THE STRUGGLE FOR IRAN

 Oil flows through a vast, interconnected system, linking crude from scattered, isolated oil fields to markets throughout the world, from Europe to Asia and the Americas.
 The result is energy, economic growth, carbon production--and wealth.
 But who gets to share in oil's bounty?
 Where do the rights of companies end and those of the nation-states begin?
 And when national governments finally wrest control from the hands of private corporations, what then can be done to turn petroleum into progress?

-Petroleum & Progress: Oil, Development, and the American Encounter with Iran, 1941-1965 grapples with these questions.
+Petroleum and Progress in Iran: Oil, Development, and the Cold War grapples with these questions.
 The book explores the birth of the Pahlavi "petro-state," and the links connecting the international oil industry, global development movement, U.S. Cold War strategy, and Iranian modernization politics.
-In the case of Iran, oil was a way for an assertive yet weak central state to implement a transformation of society.

 Unlike the deterministic assumptions of the “resource curse,” Iran’s transformation into a petro-state was hardly straightforward.
 Control of oil, and the transformation of inert crude deposits into oil power dominated a struggle fought over budgets, boardrooms, and blood that engaged a host of actors—development NGOs, foreign oil companies, Pahlavi “developmentalists,” the U.S. government, and the shah himself—each with their own distinct agenda.